Mario Party: Island Tour: Critical response

 Critical response to the minigame selection was also generally positive, with Letcavage calling it "one of the tightest collections of mini-games to be featured in the Mario Party series, optimized perfectly for pick-up-and-play sessions".
 Digital Spys Liam Martin agreed that the minigames were "among the best we've played", and Polygons Danielle Riendeau lauded the selection as not only the game's "greatest asset", but "possibly the best in the series".
-Numerous reviewers commended the implementation of a wide range of Nintendo 3DS capabilities.
+Numerous reviewers commended the implementation of a wide range of 3DS capabilities.
 However, IGNs Scott Thompson was more critical of the minigame selection, stating that the motion control made some minigames awkward to play.
 Thompson also noted an absence of non-four-player free-for-alls, such as teams of two and three against one, which he referred to as "an odd departure for the series".
 A handful of reviewers also spoke favorably of the minigame-focused game modes, especially the free play mode.

-Reception toward the game's single-player campaign, Bowser's Tower, was more mixed; although the boss minigames were found enjoyable, the low and unchangeable difficulty levels of the player's AI opponents elicited criticism.
-GameSpots Heidi Kemps referred to this mode as "a nice diversion" but weak in comparison to Mario Party DSs story mode, Nintendo Lifes Dave Letcavage wrote that it was "mostly fluff in its repetitive and lengthy design", and IGNs Scott Thompson derided it as "laughably bad".
+Reception toward the single-player campaign, Bowser's Tower, was more mixed; although the boss minigames were found enjoyable, the low and unchangeable difficulty levels of the player's AI opponents elicited criticism.
+GameSpots Heidi Kemps referred to this mode as "a nice diversion" but weak in comparison to the story mode in Mario Party DS (2007), Nintendo Lifes Dave Letcavage wrote that it was "mostly fluff in its repetitive and lengthy design", and IGNs Scott Thompson derided it as "laughably bad".

-Critics widely panned the game's emphasis on luck, especially in its minigames, which The Guardians Andy Robertson believed caused minigames to sometimes feel "inconsequential".
+Critics widely panned the game's emphasis on luck, especially in its minigames, which The Observers Andy Robertson believed caused minigames to sometimes feel inconsequential.
 Other reviewers criticized certain game boards' reliance on luck rather than skill, with Banzai Bill's Mad Mountain being almost entirely luck-based.
 The absence of an online multiplayer mode was also heavily criticized, though many reviewers complimented the game's local multiplayer via Download Play, which was described as robust, quick and easy, and "where this game shines".
 Nevertheless, a few critics observed occasional connection issues during local multiplayer.
 Certain reviewers also complained of a general lack of difficulty from the game's AI, particularly during mingiames.

-On the topic of the game's aesthetics, Dave Letcavage of Nintendo Life described the visuals as "satisfactory, getting the job done without doing anything to wow", stating that the stereoscopic 3D neither added to nor interfered with any aspects of the game.
+On the topic of aesthetics, Dave Letcavage of Nintendo Life described the visuals as "satisfactory, getting the job done without doing anything to wow", stating that the stereoscopic 3D neither added to nor interfered with any aspects of the game.
 Kimberly Keller of Nintendo World Report added: "The graphics are crisp and utilize 3D well, while the music fits each game and board without becoming monotonous."
 Keller also mentioned the game's collectibles, writing: "It's a nice touch, but it's nothing more than a mildly interesting bonus."
 Likewise, Kevin Schaller of GameRevolution found the collectible system "pointless" due to it mostly consisting of music tracks and character voice samples that can be heard elsewhere in the game.